robo1340/linux-stm32mp/Documentation/kernel-hacking/locking.rst

 A classic problem here is when you provide callbacks or hooks: if you call these with the lock held, you risk simple deadlock, or a deadly embrace (who knows what the callback will do?).
+Remember, the other programmers are out to get you, so don't do this.

 Overzealous Prevention Of Deadlocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~